tmcw/today-i-learned/README.md

 y.push(...x);
 ```

 This code crashes, because `...x` creates an arguments object that's too big.
 That triggers `RangeError: Maximum call stack size exceeded` and crashes.
 Avoid `...` for values of unknown length.
+This does notably **only relate to function calls**, like `.push()`.
+Using spread in an array, like `[...x]` doesn't trigger the same issue.